davidreis97/LPOO1617_T5G9/README.md

 ### Connection Menu
 - Firstly, the connection menu will appear.
 On this menu you will be able to connect to your running TSS Desktop application.
 ![Connection Menu](Docs/UserManualTSSC/connectionmenu.png)
-- On this menu there is a textfield where you should insert the IP Address of the computer which is running TSS.
+- On this menu there is a text field where you should insert the IP Address of the computer that is running TSS.
 - After inserting the IP Address, press the "Enter" button to attempt to connect.
 - If the connection fails, an error message will be shown on the screen to help you identify the problem.
 ![Connection Error](Docs/UserManualTSSC/connectionerror.png)